 While I don’t want to argue against a product branded as engine degreaser saying it’s not really better than standard degreaser, my point is you don’t necessarily need one branded as such.
 The key to not needing dedicated engine degreaser is to clean your engine bay often.

-My engine is so clean you can eat on it.
+My engine is so clean you can eat from it.

 But food references aside, I’ve always been proud of the spotless clean engine bays in all my cars.
-I find that as long as you’ve got no leaks, washing your engine once every two months is enough to keep it looking decent.
+I find that as long as you’ve got no leaks, washing your engine once or twice a year is enough to keep it looking decent.
 Not show quality, but decent.
 Washing it in intervals like this keeps the engine bay clean enough that a simple diluted degreaser is enough and a dedicated engine degreaser is not even necessary.
+The rest of the time, wiping obvious areas down after every car wash, keeps it looking good.
+For example, after every car wash, I open the hood and use a damp towel to wipe down the engine cover and other obvious areas around the engine bay.

 Of course, I mentioned leaks.
 If you have any kind of oil leak in there, you’ll need a lot more engine degreaser.
 Plus, your engine will look like a fuzzy brown bear again within a couple of days.
 But you shouldn’t have leaks anyway.
 If you don’t care enough about leaks to fix ‘em, you probably care very little about a nicely detailed engine anyway.